amazeeio/docs/step_by_step_guides/step_by_step_guides/golive_on_amazeeio.md

 **Example:** `<loadbalancer-name>.hosted.on.amazee.io`

-> **Note:** We strongly suggest not to configure any static IP address in your DNS Zones.
-As amazee.io is a cloud hosting and our loadbalancer infrastructure changes over time which can have impact on your site availability.
+> **Note:** We strongly suggest to not configure any static IP address in your DNS Zones.
+Our loadbalancer infrastructure may change over time which can have impact on your site availability if you configured a static IP address.

 ###Root Domains